TabrezShariff/Amazon_Prime_Dashboard/README.md

-# 📊 Amazon Prime Data Analysis
+# 📊 Amazon Prime Dashboard
-Welcome to the Amazon_Prime_data_analysis project!
+Welcome to the Amazon_Prime_Dashboard project!
 This repository contains a comprehensive visual analysis of Amazon Prime's large dataset, using Power BI to uncover key insights about titles, ratings, genres, countries, release trends, and more.

 ## 📁 About the Project
 This project focuses on leveraging the rich dataset of Amazon Prime video content to build an interactive and insightful dashboard.
 Using Power BI, we visualized various metrics that help understand content distribution, trends, and patterns over the years